 How to File a Motion to Relocate Your Minor Children in Wisconsin

 The relocating parent must file a Motion to Relocate Minor Children in the county of current residency or where the judge signed the agreement.
 You only need to file the motion if the child is relocated further than 100 miles away from their other parent.
 Even if you are moving less than 100 miles away, however, in practical terms, placement will likely need to be changed if your move involves a move in the school district.
 You will need to file a different motion to change the placement.

 What Do You Need to File a Motion to Relocate Your Children in Wisconsin?

 The motion requires an individual to provide a relocation plan.
 The attached relocation plan should provide reasonable details regarding the relocation request, including the following:

 - The physical mailing address of the children;

 - Proposed and revised visitation schedule;

 - Transportation of the children to the new home.

 Next, the relocating parent files a copy of the conformed motion and other required documents to the other parent.
 Using a process server or certified return receipt requested mail is one way to prevent claims they did not receive proper notice.
 The court clerk schedules a hearing within 30 days of filing.

 Wisconsin family court judges make decisions based on what is in the best interest of the child.
 The non-relocating parent has the option to object to your relocation.
-No matter which side of the coin you are on, Discuss your legal options with an experienced Wisconsin child custody attorney.
+No matter which side of the coin you are on, Discuss your legal options with an experienced family law attorney.